Considering a smartphone for your child? Read this first!

 Is a simple iPhone possible?

 This image is an actual iPhone for an actual 7th grader.
-His parents wanted to allow basic communication but delay other features until they felt their son was more mature.
+His parents wanted to allow basic communication but delay other features until they felt their son was in high school and more mature.

 Video Tutorial: Setting up a First iPhone

-Our top suggestions for saying yes to a first phone or watch:
+Our top suggestions for saying yes to a first phone:

-2. More apps and features on a device means MORE parenting for you plus more distraction and risk for your child.
+More apps and features on a phone means MORE parenting for you plus more distraction and risk for your child.
 To simplify your parenting role, delay unnecessary features.

-4. Remember to set up a phone for a young user before handing it over to your child.
+Remember to set up a phone for a young user before handing it over to your child.
 Most phones are set up by default for adults, not kids.
+Even products “made for children” need to be set up by an adult to remove unnecessary distractions.
 If you’re considering an iPhone, watch how to set up a barebones iPhone for a child.

-Let’s reclaim childhood for its developmental purpose: to play, be outdoors, develop life skills and competence, and spend time IRL with other people.
+Let’s reclaim childhood for its developmental purpose: to play, be outdoors, develop life skills and competence, and spend time in real life with other people.
 A phone should be a helpful tool to support these goals, not displace them.

 Need more help?